Pricing Your Consulting Services: Hourly, Fixed Price, or Hybrid Billing?

 Pros

 Fixed-price billing is a great fit for projects that can be well-defined and specifically scoped.
 In this case, you work with your client to create a clear scope of work and set milestones.
-It is often easier to stay on budget with fixed-price billing because you can break down invoices into specific deliverables within the larger project.
-If your client is looking for clarity in what they are paying you and if you are looking for clarity in what you will be paid (and when), fixed-price billing can be a good choice.
+It’s often easier to stay on budget with fixed-price billing because you can break down invoices into specific deliverables within the larger project.
+If your client is looking for clarity in what they are paying you, and if you are looking for clarity in what you will be paid (and when), fixed-price billing can be a good choice.

 Cons